Sacrificial Living – Sermon on Romans 12:1-8

 You can’t be a half-hearted follower of Christ.

-Director of Ministry for the Minnesota Conference, Cindy Gregorson often says that she would like to eliminate the word “volunteer” from church vocabularies.
+When she was serving as Director of Ministry for the Minnesota Conference, Cindy Gregorson often said that she would like to eliminate the word “volunteer” from church vocabularies.
 When we volunteer, it implies that we are using our discretionary time and energy in an optional activity.
 Following Jesus is a 24/7 endeavor that requires a completely transformed mindset: there’s nothing optional about being a disciple of Christ.

 At the same time, “exercising our gifts is never a matter simply of letting ‘inspiration’ take over,” Tom Wright tells us. “… You can’t just play at it when you ‘feel like it.’
 Christian service isn’t a hobby, though people sometimes think of it like that; it’s a divine calling, and if that calling is to make cups of coffee after church, that needs to be done with energy, care and flair.”
 (N.T.
 Wright, Paul For Everyone: Romans, Part 2, 76.)